Description

 • NOS tubes

-I have enjoyed tubed gear for over 30 years and tried nearly everything in ecc81, ecc88 and 5687 families but i have kept only some pairs of the ones listed below, for their excellent contribution to sonics, at least in the components i have used, and for their condition status.
+I have enjoyed various tubed gear from CJ, ARC, SF, in over 30 years and tried nearly everything in ecc81, ecc88 and 5687 families but i have kept only some pairs of the ones listed below, for their excellent contribution to sonics, at least in the components i have used, and for their condition status.
 My top favourites are the 6n23p Voskhods made in mid 70's.
 The 6n23p Reflektor same period could be slightly better but i never had the chance to live with those.

 Owner